Documents Needed for a Business Valuation

 - Headcount by function

-- Brief biography on key employees
+- A brief biography of key employees

 - Any deferred compensation or perks?

-Description of any pending litigation
+Description of any current/pending litigation or tax issues

 Site visit or pictures